phuang1024/phuang1024/README.md

 ## About Me
 * I am a 9th grader in California.
 * I enjoy coding (obviously)
+* I am currently a Silver competitor in the USACO.
 * I like Python and C/C++
 * I like GNU, Linux, and free projects (free in both freedom and price).
 * I don't like Java.